dagster-io/dagster/docs/docs-beta/docs/guides/etl/transform-dbt.md

 <CodeExample filePath="guides/etl/transform-dbt/dbt_definitions.py" language="python" title="Importing a dbt project into Dagster" />

-Note that in this file we create:
+In this file we create:
 - a `DbtProject` object that points to the path of our dbt project
 - a `DbtResource` that references the project object
 - a `@dbt_assets` decorated function that yields Dagster events from the events streamed from the dbt CLI